 Follow The Action On SMUMustangs.com or SMU Athletics' Social Media Network

-Wes Suan is in his sixth season at SMU and his first as offensive line coach.
-In his first five seasons, Suan's work with Mustang running backs was vital to the success of Jones' Run-and-Shoot offense.
+Wes Suan is in his seventh season at SMU and his second as offensive line coach.
+In his first five seasons, Suan's work with Mustang running backs was vital to the success of the Run-and-Shoot offense.

 In 2012, Suan again tutored Zach Line, who finished his career as the No. 2 rusher in school history.
 Line was named the Conference USA Offensive Player of the Year and first-team All-C-USA.
 Under Suan, Line rushed for 80 or more yards in 32 of his final 37 games and surpassed the 1,000-yard mark three times, becoming just the second Mustang and the fourth player in C-USA history to reach that plateau in at least three seasons.